How to Raise a Woolly Bear Caterpillar to Butterfly Moth

 Wouldn’t it be fun to catch a Woolly Bear caterpillar and keep it alive in a jar, feed it everyday as it fattens and watch it?
 The caterpillar will hibernate through the cold part of winter.
 In the spring you can feed it again, watch it spin a cocoon of silk and hair.
 One week later it will “hatch” and the moth will emerge.
 Then you can set your Tiger moth free outside.

-Also Check Out → Boto (Inia geoffrensis)
+Also Check Out → Marsupialia - Pouched Mammals Facts

 What Does the Caterpillar Look Like?